 That night, as I lay on my hospital bed, I saw various scenes from my whole life flashing before me.
 I was too dazed but I tried to mentally prepare myself for the amputation.
 I continuously felt as if I was falling into some kind of a deep slumber but something told me that maybe that was the feeling of dying, and so I tried hard to stay awake.
 The heavy loss of blood had made me so weak that I fell asleep.

 He asked me if I knew about the planned amputation.
 I nodded weakly, as even the slightest move of my neck hurt me so badly.
 He asked me if I wanted to accept the surgeon’s decision, or if I cared to fight back thus risking my life in the process.
 The first things that came to my mind were the facts that I am the son of a soldier and that I am a born fighter.
 I saw a twinkle in his eye, and again I had the same feeling of someone stroking my hair gently and I think I tried to smile.
+I thought to myself, “Was it Krishna, whom I was so sincerely visualising?”
 I also felt as if someone moved past me leaving behind a warm feeling in my heart.
-I felt very light in my heart, which was filled by a strange sense of peace.
-I remembered the days when I as a little child when I used to cling to my beloved father and felt absolutely secure in his strong arms.
+I felt very light in my heart, which was filled with a strange sense of peace.
+I remembered the days when I was a little child when I used to cling to my beloved father and felt absolutely secure in his strong arms.

-After 72 hours following the incision on my right shoulder and regular drainage of the pus, and after my high temperatures due to the infection were properly controlled and regulated, I was out of danger.
+After 72 hours following the incision on my right shoulder, regular drainage of the pus, heavy antibiotics and after my high temperatures due to the infection was properly controlled and regulated, I was out of danger.
 The sepsis was under control.
 I had to be injected heavy doses of amoxicillin because I could not swallow anything.
 I could not open my mouth due to the wiring of the maxillomandibular fixation done to immobilise my jaw.

-It has been many years now, and I continue to possess a right arm which is also quite muscular like the one on my left.
+It has been many years now, and I continue to possess a right arm which is also quite muscular like my left arm.

 I strongly believe in destiny.
 When we are born, the exact number of years, months, days, hours, minutes and seconds that we will be spending alive on this planet, were already calculated and fixed.
 The only thing is that we are not informed of the exact period of time allotted to us to stay alive.